rlawrenc/cosc_304/labs/lab3/README.md

 | Use database `dbname`  | `use dbname;`  |
 | List all tables  | `show tables;`  |

+**Note that if any of the DDL scripts fail to run to setup your database.
+Then either run them using SQuirreL SQL or login to mysql command prompt and use `source` command such as: `source /docker-entrypoint-initdb.d/ShipmentMySQL.sql`.**

 ![Connecting using MySQL Command Line](img/commandline.png)

 ### Step #2: Accessing MySQL using SQuirreL SQL